Antonio Brown: Oakland Raiders

 The same day Brown announced his helmet change, he was fined $54,000 by the Raiders organization for violating team rules, mainly due to unexcused absences and missing team practice sessions.
-Brown posted the letter of his fines on Instagram, a move that was scrutinized around the league.
-The following day, Brown confronted Raiders general manager Mike Mayock and had a verbal altercation, with reports stating that Brown called Mayock a "cracker", which Brown later denied.
+Brown posted the letter informing him about his fine on Instagram, a move that was scrutinized around the league.
+The following day, Brown confronted Raiders general manager Mike Mayock and had a verbal altercation; Brown reportedly called Mayock a "cracker", which Brown later denied.
 It was also reported that Brown threatened to hit Mayock, and had to be held back by several teammates, including linebacker Vontaze Burfict.
-Afterwards, he punted a football and said to Mayock "fine me for that".
+Afterwards, he punted a football and said to Mayock, "Fine me for that".

-On September 6, Brown showed up at a Raiders' team meeting and made an emotional apology for his actions.
-When head coach Jon Gruden was asked if Brown would play in Week 1 against the Denver Broncos, he replied "That's the plan.
+On September 6, Brown showed up at a Raiders team meeting and made an emotional apology for his actions.
+When head coach Jon Gruden was asked if Brown would play in Week 1 against the Denver Broncos, he replied, "That's the plan.
 Yes."
-Later that day, Brown read a 20-second statement that read "I'm excited to be out here today.
+Later that day, Brown read a 20-second statement that read, "I'm excited to be out here today.
 I apologized to my teammates and the organization.
 Enough talk, man.
 I'm excited to be out here with my teammates.
 I'm grateful for all the fans.
 I'm excited to be a part of the Raiders and see you guys soon."

-However, less than a day later on September 7, Brown demanded his release from the Raiders after they voided the guaranteed money in his contract.
-Brown was released by the Raiders later that day, just hours before his 2019 salary would have become guaranteed.
-Prior to his release, the Raiders fined Brown $215,000 due to his altercation with Mayock.
+Less than a day later, Brown demanded his release from the Raiders after they voided the guaranteed money in his contract.
+Brown was released by the Raiders on September 7, just hours before his 2019 salary would have become guaranteed.
+Prior to his release, the Raiders fined Brown $215,000, for his altercation with Mayock.